Last Updated: 14.01.2018

 As a serious lifter, you’ve probably had this question once or twice before.
 And it is a good question to ask yourself, especially if you feel beat up.

-The good news is, with the wealth of information we can access today, it is easy to learn about anything you wish, especially on lifting.
+The good news is, with the wealth of information we have today, it's easy to learn about anything you wish.

 You no longer need to eat all your carbs before 6 PM for fear of getting fat.